Approximate full conformal prediction in an RKHS: Designing a new computable approximation

-The following definition describes a generic scheme that formulates confidence prediction regions in Equation~\eqref{eq.confidence.prediction.region}, containing the full conformal one.
-The main ingredients are approximate \emph{non-conformity} scores and upper bounds on the scores approximation quality. \begin{definition} For every control level $\alpha \in (0, 1)$, and every $y \in \mathcal{Y}$, $\tilde{S}_{D^{y}} \paren{X_i, Y_i}$ is an approximation to the \emph{non-conformity score} $S_{D^{y}} \paren{X_i, Y_i}$ if there exists an upper bound $0 \leq \tau_i(y) < +\infty$ such that
+The following definition describes a generic scheme that formulates confidence prediction-regions in Eq.~\eqref{eq.confidence.prediction.region}, containing the full-conformal one.
+The main ingredients are approximate \emph{non-conformity} scores and upper-bounds on the scores approximation quality. \begin{definition} For any control-level $\alpha \in (0, 1)$, and every $y \in \mathcal{Y}$, $\widetilde{S}_{D^{y}} \paren{X_i, Y_i}$ is an approximation to the \emph{non-conformity score} $S_{D^{y}} \paren{X_i, Y_i}$ if there exists an upper-bound $0 \leq \widehat{\tau}_i(y) < +\infty$ such that